-Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage information Age restrictions Some online activities have age restrictions because they include contentwhich is not appropriate for children under a specific age.
-Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging tounder-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculumarea(s): • Health education • Computingcurriculum Knowing what happens to information, comments or images that are put online.
-Teaching includes the following: This risk or harm is covered in the following curriculumarea(s): How content can be used and shared What a digital footprint is, how it develops and how it can affect children and young people' futures How cookies work How content can be shared, tagged, and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) RelationshipseducationHealth education[Secondary schools]RSEComputingcurriculum Some information shared online is accidentally or intentionally wrong, misleading, or exaggerated.
-Teaching includes the following: This risk or harm is covered in the following curriculumarea(s):
+Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage inf ormation Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
+Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age.
+Why age restrictions exist.
+That content that requires age verification can be damaging to under-age consumers.
+What the age of digital consent is (13 for most platforms) and why it is important.
+This risk or harm is covered in the following curriculum area(s): • Health education • Computing curriculum How content can be used or shared Knowing what happens to information, comments or images that are put online.
+Teaching includes the following: What a digital footprint is, how it develops and how it can affect children and young people's futures.
+How cookies work.
+How content can be shared, tagged and traced.
+How difficult it is to remove something once it has been shared online.
+What is illegal online.
+E.g. youthproduced sexual imagery (sexting).
+This risk or harm is covered in the following curriculum area(s): Relationships education Health education (Secondary schools) RSE Computing curriculum Disinformation, misinformation and hoaxes Some information shared online is accidently or intentionally wrong, misleading or exaggerated.
+This risk or harm is covered in the following curriculum area(s):